woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/20-usage/51-plugins/20-sample-plugin.md

 ## What end users will see

-The below example demonstrates how we might configure a webhook plugin in the YAML file:
+The below example demonstrates how we might configure a webhook plugin in the Yaml file:

 ```yaml
 pipeline: